Fay Fuller: Mount Rainier

+Journalism

 Fuller gave up teaching to become a journalist like her father, an editor of several Tacoma newspapers, with whom she found her first reporting job as the first female reporter for the Tacoma Ledger.
 Following her successful ascent of Mount Rainier, she was given a column titled "Mountain Murmurs" in which she covered mountaineering social events near Paradise, Washington and accounts by earlier climbers of Rainier.
 She also played a significant role in developing the Pacific Northwest climbing community: she helped to found the Washington Alpine Club in 1891, the Tacoma Alpine Club in 1893, and the Mazamas mountaineering club in Portland, Oregon in 1894.

+Later life and legacy

 Fuller left Tacoma in 1900 to continue her career in journalism in Chicago, Washington, D.C., and New York City.
 In New York, she met and married Fritz von Briesen, an attorney.
-They later moved to Santa Monica, California, where Fuller died in 1958 at the age of 88.
+They later moved to Santa Monica, California.
+After inheriting land from her father in law after his death, Mrs. von Briesen donated it to the city of New York, which became Von Briesen Park.
+Fuller died in 1958 at the age of 88.

 Fay Peak in Mount Rainier National Park was named after her.
+In 2021, Fuller was inducted into the Tacoma-Pierce County Sports Hall of Fame.